#1 Ranked Children’s Hospital by U.S. News & World Report

 Your child’s care will be overseen by a geneticist or pediatric neurologist at Boston Children's Hospital.
 If necessary, your child will have specialty consultations with pediatric doctors familiar with the implications of NF in the fields of:

-If you have questions between your annual visits, you can always reach our Scheduling Coordinator at 857-218-4018 or our Clinic Coordinator/Genetic Counselor at 617-355-4699.
+If you have questions between your annual visits, you can always reach our Scheduling Coordinator and our Clinic Coordinator/Genetic Counselor at 617-355-6394.
 Additional appointments will be scheduled as necessary.